rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/TaskDetail.md

   - Logical data reduction of the task.
 - orgId: System.String
   - The organization ID related to the task.
+- taskOrg: WorkloadOrganization
+  - Specifies the owner organization of the workload task detail.
 - orgName: System.String
   - The organization name related to the task.
+This is deprecated.